apache/flagon/docker/README.md

    ![alt text][confirmation]

-   Once that is complete, navigate to the `Dashboard` view in Kibana and click the `Apache SensSoft Usage Dashboard` object.
+   Once that is complete, navigate to the `Dashboard` view in Kibana and click the `Apache SensSoft Page Usage Dashboard` object.

    ![alt text][dashboard]